 Our firm has a proven track record of success in fighting to get default judgments vacated.
 Motions to Open and Vacate Judgments can be filed within 120 days of Judgment, based on reasons such as lack of personal jurisdiction, meritorious defense, and improper service of process.

-If a default judgment has entered against you, contact The Woods Law Firm, LLC, immediately for a free evaluation of your specific case.
+If a default judgment has entered against you, contact The Woods Law Firm, LLC.
 Time may be limited to lodge a challenge to the default.
 Call us today at (860) 999-9757!